TheOdinProject/curriculum/CONTRIBUTING.md

    ![The commit ID is a random looking seven digit string that will appear like a message in the PR when your PR is merged.](https://cdn.statically.io/gh/wise-king-sullyman/curriculum/81577535181eae1bbaac066c37e304475af22855/images/Add-Images-Instructions/Click-Commit-ID.png)
 1. Go to https://wise-king-sullyman.github.io/better-statically-converter-react/
 1. Paste the URL you copied into the text box on the main screen of that site, then hit Enter.
-1. The site will generate the statically CDN link to each image that was merged into the curriculum with that PR.
+1. The site will generate the statically CDN link for each image that was merged into the curriculum with that PR.
 You can click each link to auto-copy that link to your clipboard.
 1. Use each of these links to link to your desired images in the curriculum content you’re editing/adding.
 1. PR the addition of the image links (and any other content you’ve added/changed in the lesson).